migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

     Voice Control: Incorporate voice recognition to control the rover’s movements.
     Real-Time Feedback: Implement sensors for real-time data collection and response.

-Components Required

-    Microcontroller: ESP32
-    Motor Driver: TB6612FNG Dual H-Bridge Motor Driver
-    Motors: 2 DC 6V geared Motors with wheels
-    Circuit board : To solder every component
-    OLED 128x32 display : To display status of the navigation and other information Buzzer : To sound "beep" on status display with the OLED display Mini Cooling fan : To cool off the VL53LOX motor driver
-    Chassis: simple plasic chassis
-    Sensors: VL53LOX time of flight sensor
-    Power Supply: Battery pack 7.8 V Lithiuim ion and 5V power bank to power the ESP3
-    Miscellaneous: Jumper wires, prototype pcb boards, and mounting hardware

 Software Requirements

-    Operating System: Linux or windows Arduino IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and     SLAM development system to use ROS2 or micro ROS)
+    Operating System: Linux or windows Arduino IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and SLAM development system to use
+    ROS2 or micro ROS)
     Programming Language: C++

 Main drive Hardware Requirements

-    Plastic foam tires are great for this project and they are lightweight, hard and have a good greep.
+    Plastic foam tires are great for this project and they are lightweight, hard and have a good grip.
 Relatively less costy.
     The actuator to drive the rover is plastic agearbox.
-It has a 6V DC motor inside and produce a fair amount of speed with a   high torque strong enough to drive the rover with up to 15kg amount of payload.
+It has a 6V DC motor inside and produce a fair amount of speed with a   high torque strong enough to d drive the rover with up to 15kg amount of payload.
 (I Iet my 15kg son drive on it).
 In the        future I will do some other scientific tests.

 Algorithm